 In the eyes of the law, buzzed driving and drunk driving may be different, but they still lead to the same result.
 No matter the number of drinks, alcohol still impairs your ability to control your vehicle, slows your reaction time, and makes it harder for you to respond to changing road conditions.
 If found guilty of buzzed or drunk driving, a driver may face heavy fines, loss of their license, or even jail time.
 It’s never worth the risk of driving under the influence.

 However, if you find yourself involved in a buzzed driving or drunk driving accident, you should reach out to an experienced car injury attorney in Denver.
 Following a car accident, the last thing you should be worrying about is paying for medical bills, recovering wages, or the long process of fighting your case in court.
-We operate on contingency fees, which means that we only get paid if you win your case.
+We operate on contingency fees, meaning we only get paid if you win your case.